a-outs/GunrockBot/readme.md

 Gives you the full course name and description, including GE's fulfilled and prerequisites.

 `crn [course code]`
-Gives you the CRN data of a course for the current quarter.
+Gives you the CRN data of a course.

 ### Meme Commands (`memes`)

+`cheeto`
+Sends a random picture of cheeto

 `boomer @user`
 Calls out a user for being a boomer